OctopusDeploy/blog/blog/2023-01/resources-get-started-cloud-migration/index.md

 ## Octopus free tools

 We know customers want to set up deployment pipelines, but there are common barriers to getting started.
 Often, you have a repository you want to deploy.
 To do this, you need to perform scaffolding steps to support the deployment, which requires knowledge of cloud platforms, containers, image repositories, infrastructure as code (IaC), and more.
-Not everyone has the time to learn these technologies and just want a simple deployment in a few clicks.
+Not everyone has the time to learn these technologies.
+Many people just want a simple deployment in a few clicks.
 To address this, we developed free tools that remove some of the barriers to getting started with modern CI/CD pipelines.

 ### Octopus Workflow Builder

-The [Octopus Workflow Builder](https://octopusworkflowbuilder.octopus.com/#/) was born out of a need to get customers started quickly in a cloud CI/CD workflow.
+The [Octopus Workflow Builder](https://octopusworkflowbuilder.octopus.com/#/) gets you started quickly in a cloud CI/CD workflow.
 The Builder populates a GitHub repository with a sample application built with GitHub Actions workflows and configures a hosted Octopus instance with sample deployment projects, demonstrating best practices such as vulnerability scanning and Infrastructure as Code (IaC).

 Also learn why we recommend you should [build with GitHub and deploy with Octopus](https://octopus.com/github).